NamPhuongBD/JUVIDOE-Blockchain-docs/get-started/cli-commands.md

 {% endtab %}
 {% endtabs %}

 Specifies the name of the node for on-service record keeping.
-Default: `z-edge-node`
+Default: `JUVIDOE-edge-node`

 ***